 8 Ways to Make Whipped Cream

 Best for making a cup or two of whipped cream.
 This method uses a regular or balloon whisk and a bowl, and takes only about 5 minutes.
 Whisking by hand gives you the greatest amount of control over a small batch of whipped cream, and the cleanup is minimal.
-The wow factor bumps way up there if you whip up the cream very casually in front of your friends like it’s no biggie.
+The wow factor bumps way up there if you whip up the cream very casually in front of your friends like it's no big deal.
 What?
 You mean this?

 2. Hand Mixer